How to Make Meetings Actionable with Asana and Zoom?

 Asana and Zoom decided to partner and develop an app.
 This app is so crucial that it is helping users have more focused Asana and Zoom meetings.
 Meeting with Asana and Zoom can let your team hold debates and keep minutes of its gatherings for future retrieves.
 Groups meet first in Asana where they share the agendas of their Zoom discussions.
 At the same time, members create activities in zoom as their talks continue.
 Once the meeting ends, Zoom plus Asana integration app gathers transcriptions and recordings into Asana.
 Members and top management can then review each record to know what came out of a Zoom conference.

-How do you prepare for a meeting with Asana’s zoom app?
+How do you prepare for a meeting with Asana and zoom app?

 When a meeting begins, all the tasks associated with it will show in the Asana app inside your Zoom.
 Therefore members will have something to review to understand the subjects of the discussion.
 As the talks continue, members can create and delegate Asana activities and sub-activities within Zoom.
 Thus, the application makes it possible to capture action materials without shifting between the two apps.

-What happens after ending a live video conference?
+What happens after ending a live video meeting?

 Soon after ending a conference, your team can peruse Zoom notes and records.
 They will come attached to the relevant Asana task.
 But, you can also search for these transcripts in the software.
 All group members and those who did not attend the conference can have reference materials.
 This can allow the task that was under discussion to continue until the end.

-- You can set a Zoom meeting in Asana.
+You can set up a Zoom meeting in Asana.
 When it starts, all members can stay focused and know that matters arising from their agendas will be available after the talks.

 You should enable integration in each tool.
 Hence, sign up for a Zoom account and an Asana account if you have not done so.
 As a fresh registrant, you can now link Zoom from Asana.
 So, open your Asana account and choose the task or project you wish to discuss in Zoom.
 Click on Customize and scroll down to the Apps area.
 Choose Add app.
 Then, choose Zoom and continue following the instructions that would appear on your screen requiring you to log into Zoom.
 Once inside your Zoom, link current Zoom meetings to Asana tasks.
 Alternatively, create a new Zoom meeting in Asana.